-We envision a future where health disparity is eliminated and optimal health and well-being is assured for the Latino community.
+We envision a feature where health equity is achieved with optimal health and wellbeing assured for all Californians.

-To empower Latino physicians through education, advocacy, and health policy to support their efforts to eliminate health disparity, promote and optimize health, and quality of life for Latinos.
+To support Latino physicians and mentees through education, advocacy, and health policy for health equity, optimal health and quality of life for all of Californians.

 Our History + Purpose